cilium/cilium.io/src/posts/2025-08-15-host-firewall-primer/index.md

 ## Best Practices and Troubleshooting Tips

-- **Label Nodes Clearly**: Make sure nodeSelector labels in your policy match what’s actually set on the nodes.
+- **Label Nodes Clearly** : Make sure `nodeSelector` labels in your policy match what’s actually set on the nodes.
-- **Use Audit Mode First**: Always test in audit mode to avoid breaking the control plane or SSH access.
+- **Use Audit Mode First** : Always test in audit mode to avoid breaking the control plane or SSH access.
-- **Watch Monitor Logs**: Use cilium-dbg monitor to get clear visibility into dropped or allowed packets.
+- **Watch Monitor Logs** : Use `cilium-dbg monitor` to get clear visibility into dropped or allowed packets.
-- **Match Devices**: If host firewall seems inactive, verify that Cilium is managing the correct interfaces with cilium-dbg status.
+- **Match Devices** : If host firewall seems inactive, verify that Cilium is managing the correct interfaces with `cilium-dbg status`.
-- **Hubble is Your Friend**: flow logs from Hubble come in very handy when writing and debugging policies.
+- **Hubble is Your Friend** : Flow logs from Hubble come in very handy when writing and debugging policies.

 ## Conclusion